Kry07/debox/README.md

  So you have to set up the the path-variables in debox.
 These Variables can be different in some Android devices the debox scribt is written with bash-syntax
  If you want Linux Terminal without root, watch Kbox.
- Go through debox-INSTALL and run all commands, if you understand them.
+ //Go through debox-INSTALL and run all commands, if you understand them.
  I would like to develope this script and appreciate help or ideas.

 Features: